AdobeDocs/campaign-classic.pt-BR/help/installation/using/application-server.md

 The application has been approved for the Java Development Kit (JDK) developed by Oracle as well as for **OpenJDK**.

-The supported versions are detailed in the [Compatibility matrix](https://helpx.adobe.com/br/campaign/kb/compatibility-matrix.html).
+The supported versions are detailed in Campaign [Compatibility matrix](../../rn/using/compatibility-matrix.md).

 >[!NOTE]
 >